avikodre03/Redux-Add-to-Cart/README.md

 - Name: Avinash Kodre.
 - Email: akodre111@gmail.com

-Thank you for using YouTube Clone!
-We hope you enjoy your Better Video experience.
+Thank you for using Shopify APP!
+We hope you enjoy your Better Shopping experience.